servicebinding/spec/README.md

 #### Recommended
 For a service to be bindable it **should** provide:
 * a ConfigMap that contains the name of the Secret holding the binding data (see the [Service Binding Schema](#service-binding-schema) section below), and describes metadata associated with each of the items referenced in the Secret, as well as a reference to this ConfigMap.
+If there are different Secrets created for different CRs, then this ConfigMap should specify the pattern of the generated Secrets.

 This pattern ensures the binding data is properly secured in a Secret and has corresponding metadata to enhance the consumption experience of the binding.